Gary Lai: Career

 Lai subsequently flew on New Shepard himself on the NS-20 flight on March 31, 2022.
 The seat was originally going to be occupied by comedian Pete Davidson, but the company announced he would no longer fly and announced Lai as his replacement.
 Lai, unlike the other passengers, did not pay for the flight.
 In advance of NS-20, Blue Origin published a video on his contributions to New Shepard and his thoughts on his upcoming spaceflight, describing him as “the architect of New Shepard.”

-Lai is a member of the University of Washington Department of Aeronautics and Astronautics Visiting Committee.
+Lai is a member of the University of Washington Department of Aeronautics and Astronautics External Advisory Board.
 He received a Stellar award from the RNASA Foundation in 2017 for, “Outstanding leadership of the New Shepard technical team, which performed five launches and landings of the same booster in one year.”
 He is credited by Blue Origin for leading the technical team that won the 2016 Collier Trophy.
+He received a Pathfinder Award from the Museum of Flight in 2023, given to individuals "with ties to the Pacific Northwest who have made significant contributions to the development of the aerospace industry."

+During the ceremony at the Museum of Flight where he received the Pathfinder award, Lai revealed that he had co-founded a company called Interlune.
+Lai said the other founders include Rob Meyerson, who was Blue Origin’s president from 2003 to 2018; and Apollo 17 astronaut Harrison Schmitt, a geologist who set foot on the Moon in 1972 and served in the U.S. Senate from 1977 to 1983.
+Lai said, "We aim to be the first company that harvests natural resources from the moon to use here on Earth.
+We’re building a completely novel approach to extract those resources, efficiently, cost-effectively and also responsibly.
+The goal is really to create a sustainable in-space economy.”